jrandj/redhat/README.md

         gdisk -l # GPT
         ```

-    * For MBR based partitions the *fdisk* utilty can be used to create and delete partitions.
+    * For MBR based partitions the *fdisk* utility can be used to create and delete partitions.
 To make a change to a disk:
         ```shell
         fdisk <disk>
         ```

-    * For GPT based partitions the *gdisk* utilty can be used to create and delete partitions.
+    * For GPT based partitions the *gdisk* utility can be used to create and delete partitions.
 To make a change to a disk:
         ```shell
         gdisk <disk>
         ```